Colonel Joseph Bell of Carteret County

 Item.
 I give and bequeath unto my grandson David Bell, son of Church Bell, deceased, on tract of land which I bought of Col. Thos.
 Lovick and George Read known and distinguished by the name of Deep Creek land on the North side of Newport River formerly belonging to the estate of James Winwright.
 Also 200 acres that is excepted out of the tract given to my son Caleb Bell, my grandson paying the quit rents of the 200 acres from the date of the said patent.

-Also my house and lot in Beaufort Town known by the number (19) with the South half of the lot No. (53) and the house standing on it built for the Registers office, to him his heirs and assigns forever.
+Also my house and lot in Beaufort Town known by the No. 19 [long lot perpendicular to Turner Street which fronted the NW corner of Front] with the South half of the lot No. 53 [East side of Turner on north side of lot 19] and the house standing on it built for the Registers office, to him his heirs and assigns forever.

 Also my negro woman Pegg, my negro woman Joannah, my negro boy Bill and my negro boy Charles and their increases.